Paying rent in SDA

 • the method by which the rent increase was calculated

-• a statement informing you of your right to ask us, if your think the rent is too high, to investigate and report on the proposed rent.
+• a statement informing you of your right to ask us, if you think the rent is too high, to investigate and report on the proposed rent.
 You can only ask for a rent assessment within 30 days of getting the notice of rent increase, and

 • SDA providers must not increase the rent more than once every 6 months.

-Residential tenancy agreements
+Residential rental agreements

-Your provider can increase the rent every:
+Your provider cannot increase the rent more than once every 12 months.

-For more information, view Rent increases.
+For more information, go to Rent increases.

 What if the rent is too high?